Note: this blog post was updated on March 16, 2023.

 You may already know that the underlying hashgraph algorithm is natively DDoS resistant through its “leaderless” system — and the Hedera network assists further with DoS and DDoS resistance via fees paid in HBAR per every transaction, making it expensive for an attack to persist.

 But with the Hedera network still in its infancy, having additional protections in place for node operation will ensure a safe path towards permissioned expansion and, eventually, our goal of a fully permissionless network.
-For this reason, the Hedera Governing Council has approved the decision to place proxies in front of testnet and mainnet nodes.
+For this reason, the Hedera Council’s Technical Steering & Product Committee* has approved the decision to place proxies in front of testnet and mainnet nodes.
 The purpose of implementing proxies are to protect individual nodes from Denial of Service attack, while having zero impact on consensus within the network or between the nodes.

 These proxies will be deployed to the stable testnet v0.5.0 release on May 5th and mainnet v0.5.0 release on May 12th.
 These proxies will be distributed across three cloud environments (Google Cloud, AWS, and Microsoft Azure), per each node (39 proxies total).
 They’ll be fully controlled by Hedera today — but full control and ownership will be passed to every council member node operator individually no earlier than v0.7.0 of the Hedera node software, to continue forging our path towards decentralization.
-Hedera Governing Council members joining the network today will be required to stand up proxies, which they singularly control, within their existing environment and geography, as to ensure consistent network performance.
+Hedera Governing Council members joining the network today will be required to stand up proxies, which they will singularly control after the transition period of co-control**, within their existing environment and geography, as to ensure consistent network performance.

 The addresses for these proxies are listed in the Hedera documentation (docs.hedera.com), as well as in the address book file (0.0.101) stored on the network.
 With the upcoming v0.5.0 update, you’ll need to ensure your applications are pointing to this updated address book.